kelloggm/checkerframework-gradle-plugin/README.md

 }
 ```

-Note that doing so will cause *all* tools (including Javac itself) to being issuing
+Note that doing so will cause *all* tools (including Javac itself) to begin issuing
 warnings in the code that Lombok generates.

 ## Using a locally-built plugin